Wests Tigers: Ownership structure

-Stadium/Venue Record
+Stadium/venue record

 The Wests Tigers do not have a single home stadium but play at a number of grounds each year.

-The recurrent used homes grounds have been Campbelltown Sports Stadium and Leichhardt Oval.
+The recurrent used homes grounds have been Campbelltown Sports Stadium and Leichhardt Oval with each venue hosting five games per season.
 These grounds are around 50 km apart and are in Magpie and Tiger territories respectively.
-Other home games have previously been played at the Sydney Football Stadium and Stadium Australia.
-In 2019 Wests Tigers took the first of their home games to the brand new Western Sydney Stadium.
+Other home grounds include one "home" game a year at Suncorp Stadium in Brisbane since 2019 for Magic Round.
+Previously the club has played home games at the Sydney Football Stadium and Accor Stadium.
+From 2019 to 2023 Wests Tigers took their home games to the brand new Commbank Stadium.
+In 2024, Wests Tigers announced from 2025 to 2027 that they will play in Commbank Stadium, Campbelltown Sports Stadium, and Leichhardt Oval.

 From 2004 until 2006, a "home game" was played at Lancaster Park against the Auckland based New Zealand Warriors.
 This agreement was not renewed for 2007 and in that year a game was played at Central Coast Stadium in Gosford against Melbourne Storm.
 In 2008, one home game was played at the Sydney Cricket Ground as part of the Centenary of Rugby League celebrations, and also one game at the Sydney Football Stadium.
 In 2018, one home game was played at Mount Smart Stadium in Auckland as part of a double header at the venue.
-In 2019 a home game was played at Scully Park in Tamworth.
-A second home game in Tamworth was planned for May 2020, however was postponed due to the ongoing Covid outbreak.
+In the years from 2018 to 2024, a home game had been played at Scully Park in Tamworth.

 Stadiums used by the Wests Tigers as home grounds: